macrosalt/Microsoft-Rewards-bot/setup.md

  ```
 **Make sure when adding more accounts you add a comma after the curly bracket.**
 ## Running the script
 Finally!
 You've reached the point where we are ready to run the script.
 Simply in the folder where your bot is located, double click **manual_run.bat**.
 To keep it running daily just double click **run_at_6.30am_daily.bat** and make sure not to close terminal.
-Enjoy!
+To use microsoft rewards calculator open **calculator.bat** Enjoy!